kerbowa/llvm-project/llvm/docs/AMDGPUUsage.rst

 situations where kernarg preloading is attempted on hardware with incompatible firmware.

 With code object V5 and later, hidden kernel arguments that are normally accessed through the Implicit Argument Ptr, may be preloaded into User SGPRs.
-These arguments are added to the kernel function signature and are marked with the attribute "amdgpu-hidden-argument".
+These arguments are added to the kernel function signature and are marked with the attributes "inreg" and "amdgpu-hidden-argument".
 (See :ref:`amdgpu-llvm-ir-attributes-table`).

 .. _amdgpu-amdhsa-kernel-prolog: